burch-cm/arbanlon/journal/session_journal_01.md

 ![The Temple of Thor](../places/Temple_of_Thor_in_Tor.jpeg)

-The Temple of Thor is a large stone building, where the wild whistles through large openings in the outer walls and oily torches flutter on the cold stone walls.
+The Temple of Thor is a large stone building, where the wind whistles through large openings in the outer walls and oily torches flutter on the cold stone walls.
 We reached the Temple at dusk, as the sun was setting over the plain.
 A storm was rolling in, and the rain had already